NateWr/cyf-html-css-draft/lesson1-mentor-guide.md

 This outline provides tips to help mentors guide students to the best answers or outcomes for the lesson topics and exercises.

+## HTML Syntax

+This is an opportunity for any students who are struggling to get another pass at the basics.
+Even if it seems like some students get it quickly, try not to rush through this section.

+When conducting the parent/child tags exercise, don't forget to point out that the first `<p>` tag is both a parent _and_ a child.

 ## Code Walkthrough

 **Why don't we put everything in one file?**